AlexeyZhel/pinger/README.md

 JS script can be executed independently of ruby script:

-Usage: phantomjs pinger.js [OPTIONS]
+Usage: phantomjs pinger.js [options]

      -k, --keyword        keyword as search parameter (google search string)

      -s, --search         address which should be found in google

      -z, --zipcode        used to get fake geolocation and pass it to phantom browser

      -t, --timeout        change default request timeout.
 Default is 2000 (2s)

      -h, --help           show this message

 Please note, that all options (exclude help and timeout) are mandatory